The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

     search:
       title: 'File online or get expert advice at no extra cost.
 Get started:'
     aussie:
-      title: >-
-        Don't risk losing your brand.
-Let The TradeMark Factory take care of your application.
+      title: Trust us with one of your business' most valuable assets.
       subtitle: >-
         Every application is checked and filed by our expert lawyers.
 The most reliable and cost-effective way to protect your brand.